uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

    :code:`get_compatible_encoders()` method of the :py:obj:`~immuneML.ml_methods.MLMethod.MLMethod` of interest.
    See also :ref:`Adding encoder compatibility to an ML method`.

 #.
-Finish the encoder by adding :ref:`class documentation <Class documentation standards>` and :ref:`unit tests<Adding a unit test for the new encoder>`.
+Finish the encoder by adding :ref:`class documentation <Encoding class documentation standards>` and :ref:`unit tests<Adding a unit test for the new encoder>`.

 #.
 Optional: If you want to use immuneML directly to test run your encoder, the YAML example below may be used.
    This example analysis creates a randomly generated dataset, encodes the data using the :code:`SillyEncoder`